 When it comes to African braids, the styles that many of us adore and wear today have a much deeper significance.
-The African braids that we are inspired by are all associated with many ritualistic meanings.
+The African braids that we are inspired by have many ritualistic meanings.
 However, there’s nothing wrong with wanting to try the many beautiful braided hairstyles from this culture.
 If you are looking to wear an African braided style as a protective style or just for the fashion, we’ve rounded up some of the most popular looks of the moment:

 There are many different variations of cornrow braids.
 This look in particular is called one-layer cornrows.
 To create this look, the cornrows are installed mimicking the shape of the head.
 They are braided close together to hide the parts.